Not sure? You can cancel your reservation within 24 hours of booking for a full refund

 PLEASE NOTE

-After our visit, we'll head back to downtown Potsdam for some free time in the Dutch district before returning to the ship by coach.
+We'll head back to downtown Potsdam for some free time in the Dutch district.

 PLEASE NOTE